CartoDB/carto-vl/docs/guides/getting-started.md

 ```
 </details>

-To show your CARTO data you need to create a CARTO account and get your [credentials](https://carto.com/developers/fundamentals/authorization/).
+To render your CARTO data you need to create a CARTO account and get your [credentials](https://carto.com/developers/fundamentals/authorization/).

 Since your CARTO data is going to be secured the first thing you need to do is to [autenticate the client](https://carto.com/developers/carto-vl/reference/#cartosetdefaultauth) with your user and apiKey.